Maria, her husband and six children, were living a good life in the Democratic Republic of Congo.

 They had a large plot of land where they planted rice, maize and beans.
 The income generated from their farm was more than enough to sustain their family’s lifestyle and provide for the education of their six children.
 With their surplus, they were building houses on their property for rental income.

 Maria’s pleasant life was abruptly and brutally altered the day that armed militias attacked their home.
 They first killed her husband right before her eyes and then violently abused her.
 When she regained consciousness and strength, she gathered all her children and they started the seven-day journey to Uganda to seek refugee status there.

 For seven long days, Maria and her children slept in the bushes, dodging armed militias and robbers.
-Finally they crossed the border to the safety and protection of of Uganda.
+Finally, they crossed the border to the safety and protection of Uganda.
 After processing, Maria and her children were resettled in the Rwamwanja Refugee Settlement.
-They were able to obtain assistance from Office of the Prime Minister of Uganda, UNHCR, and the UN World Food Programme.
+They were able to obtain assistance from the Office of the Prime Minister of Uganda, UNHCR, and the UN World Food Programme.

 To supplement the meagre food rations, Maria would do odd jobs in the nearby host community.
 However, that all changed when COVID-19 restrictions came into effect.
 She could not find any work.
 To make matters worse for Maria and her children, the World Food Programme reduced their food rations due to a loss of donor funding.